kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

 A lot of the material in this blog post is firmly classical (i.e. pre-neural).
 Does anything carry over to the neural era?
-Well, while the inside-outside algorithm was originally developed for CFGs, the notion of combing content and context representations can be neuralised, and a [really nice paper](https://www.aclweb.org/anthology/N19-1116/) shows that the resulting structured neural algorithm also develops a very sophisticated notion of
+Well, while the inside-outside algorithm was originally developed for CFGs, the notion of combining content and context representations can be neuralised, and a [really nice paper](https://www.aclweb.org/anthology/N19-1116/) shows that the resulting structured neural algorithm also develops a very sophisticated notion of